A historic site looking to the future

 Cité de la voile Eric Tabarly

-In homage to one of the world’s greatest skippers and an “exceptional sailor”, who died in 1998, the city of Lorient inaugurated the “Cité de la Voile Eric Tabarly” 10 years later.
-A showcase for sailing, the Cité de la Voile offers an immersion into the world of boating for both amateurs and experienced sailors.
-Young and old alike will be guided through the fundamentals of sailing on an active, animated tour.
+In tribute to one of the world’s greatest skippers and an “exceptional sailor”, who died in 1998, the town of Lorient inaugurated the “Cité de la Voile Eric Tabarly” 10 years later.
+A showcase for sailing, the Cité de Voile offers an immersion into the world of boating for amateurs and experienced sailors alike.
+Young and old alike are guided through the fundamentals of navigation on an active, animated tour.
 The various permanent exhibits take you into a world where you can prepare for, experience and understand the life of a sailor.
-As you leave the building via the Tour des Vents, you’ll pass by the pontoon to discover a number of sailing boats, including one or more of Eric Tabarly’s famous Pen Duick boats.
+Leaving the building via the Tour des Vents, you’ll pass by the pontoon to discover a number of sailing boats, including one or more of Eric Tabarly’s famous Pen Duick boats.

 Submarine Museum

 This museum will delight history buffs as they relive the dark hours through archive videos, eyewitness accounts and more.
-In the oldest submarine rescue simulator, you’ll be transported back in time to the Battle of the Atlantic.
-The underwater diving films will allow you to contemplate wrecks such as the U-boat 171 or the transporter Isère, which transported the Statue of Liberty in 1885.
-The films will also take you into an ecosystem you’d never imagine existed, with its rich diversity of flora and fauna.
+In the world’s oldest submarine rescue simulator, you’ll be transported back to the history of the Battle of the Atlantic.
+Scuba diving films allow you to contemplate shipwrecks such as the U-boat 171 or the Isère transporter that transported the Statue of Liberty in 1885.
+The films also take you into an ecosystem you’d never guess existed, where the flora and fauna are extremely diverse.

 Flore-S645 submarine and museum

-The museum transports you into a world where you can discover the importance of submarines in world warfare.
-You’ll learn how they work, with their propulsion systems, technical room and life on board.
-After the museum, you’ll have the chance to visit the Flore-S645 submarine, Lorient’s must-see!
-An immersion in time that will give you an idea of what life was like for the submariners in this cramped space, where each had his or her own well-defined role and skills.
+The museum will transport you into a world where you can discover the importance of submarines in world warfare.
+You’ll learn how they work, with their propulsion components, the engine room and life on board.
+After the museum, you can visit the Flore-S645 submarine, Lorient’s must-see!
+Immerse yourself in the past, and see what life was like for submariners in this cramped space, where everyone had their own well-defined role and skills.

 A place for strolling and entertaining